magicblock-labs/ephemeral-validator/docs/tpu.md

   - prior to 1.9 higher worked better, but that issue may have been fixed now which means we could use a value more simular to 0.8 * CPU_CORES or similar `num_cpus::get() * 0.8` provided we don't have a bunch of other (rayon) threads
-  > Initially, it was extremelly high 24.
+  > Initially, it was extremely high 24.
 We have a lot of cpu cores on our server so we can afford such value.
 On v1.8 it worked without any problem, I monitored our validator from time to time and saw that it produced decent blocks with up to 4.4k transactions per block.

 ### Included Pieces we don't Need for now